WilfriedMercier/StageM2/README.md

 Such *.txt* files can either be made manually or can be automatically generated using *Create\_hst\_stamps\_input.ipynb*.

 This notebook will use the *.vot* files in *[outputs/SelectedGals\_sep\_by\_cluster/](https://github.com/WilfriedMercier/StageM2/tree/master/outputs/SelectedGals_sep_by_cluster)CGr\** folders which contain the selected galaxies in the corresponding cluster.

+# PSF_data folder

+This folder contains tabular data related to spatial FWHM variations with the wavelength of observation and with the given observed group.
+This information can be found in the *.ods* files.

+Programs for model fitting, generating final maps and their associated input *.txt* example files are also given in this folder.